How Furnace Efficiency Standards Will Change in 2023

 How Condensing Furnaces Work

-A condensing furnace is a kind of heating system that uses a secondary heat exchanger to collect wasted heat from the furnace's exhaust gases.
-This curbs the extent of energy wasted, increases energy efficiency and lowers CO2 emissions.
-It also will take less natural gas to create the same rate of heat in comparison to other types of furnaces.
+A condensing furnace is a type of heating system that uses a secondary heat exchanger to collect wasted heat from the furnace's exhaust gases.
+This limits the quantity of energy wasted, increases energy efficiency and lowers greenhouse gas emissions.
+It also requires less natural gas to generate the same amount of heat when comparing one to other types of furnaces.

 How Condensing Furnaces Differ from Non-Condensing Furnaces

-The life span of a condensing furnace depends on the brand, model and other factors.
-Usually, a condensing furnace will last between 10-20 years with sufficient maintenance and regular service.
-If your heating system doesn’t have regular furnace maintenance, it may struggle with performance and ultimately fail earlier than anticipated.
+The life span of a condensing furnace will depend on the brand, model and other factors.
+In most cases, a condensing furnace is likely to last between 10-20 years with appropriate maintenance and regular service.
+If your heating system doesn’t have regular furnace maintenance, the unit may have a significantly shorter life span.

-Typically, condensing furnaces are more pricey than non-condensing furnaces.
-This is due to their increased efficiency and the extra hardware necessary to capture any wasted heat from its exhaust gases.
-The extra energy savings can frequently counterbalance the price of purchase, however, so in the long run, it may be worthwhile investing in a condensing furnace.
+Generally, condensing furnaces are more cost most to install than non-condensing furnaces.
+This is partially for their increased efficiency and the added features necessary to capture any wasted heat from its exhaust gases.
+However, the additional energy savings can frequently offset the cost of purchase.
+So long term, it may be more cost efficient to consider investing in a condensing furnace.

 Guide to Variable-Speed Furnaces

-A variable-speed furnace can switch its fan speed subject to the heating needs of your [[location]] home.
-It runs at a slower speed until it senses a temperature decrease and then increases speed up to provide more heat.
-This type of system is significantly more efficient than standard furnaces, as it only uses the amount of energy necessary to heat your home, saving you money in the long run.
+A variable-speed furnace can adjust its fan speed to minimize the energy necessary to satisfy the heating preferences of your home.
+It starts at a slower speed until it senses a drop in temperature and then ramps up to produce more heat.
+This [precise fan is a lot more efficient than conventional furnaces, as it only utilizes the minimum amount of energy necessary to heat your home, which subsequently saves money on your utility bills.

-A variable-speed furnace doesn’t stay on all the time.
-Instead, it runs at different speeds according to the temperature in your [[location]] home and the amount of energy it needs to maintain that temperature.
+A variable-speed furnace doesn’t run all the time.
+Rather, it runs at different speeds depending on the temperature in your Florissant and St. Charles home as well as the amount of energy it requires to maintain that temperature.

-When too much energy is necessary to maintain your chosen temperature level, the furnace will increase to a higher speed in order to keep up with demand.
-Doing this will ensure more efficient heating and cooling in your home while also offering quieter operation.
+When sufficient energy is necessary to maintain your set temperature level, the furnace will increase to a higher speed in order to keep up with demand.
+Doing this will ensure more efficient heating in your home while also offering quieter operation.

 Guide to Two-Stage Furnaces